oci-landing-zones/oci-scca-landingzone/README.md

 This repository is developed and supported by the Oracle OCI Landing Zones team.

+## Contributing

+This project welcomes contributions from the community.
+Before submitting a pull request, please [review our contribution guide](./CONTRIBUTING.md)

-## How to Contribute
+## Security

-Interested in contributing?
-See our contribution [guidelines](CONTRIBUTING.md) for details.
+Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process

 ## License